 I feel like no one really talks about this, but isn’t it super helpful to know which apps could be useful for you when you go to Spain for a holiday?
-Just think about how many apps you are using in your every day life for transportation or ordering food.
+Just think about how many apps you are using in your everyday life for transportation or ordering food.
 But do you know if those apps are the same in a different country?
 For example, did you know there is no uber in Barcelona?
-In this blogpost I will tell you alternative apps, that you can use instead.
+In this blog post, I will tell you alternative apps, that you can use instead.

 Apps you should have when travelling Spain:

 The apps you need for ordering food in Spain.
-To be honest with you, my favourite is Glovo because it has more local restaurants.
+To be honest with you, my favorite is Glovo because it has more local restaurants.
 And you can also order groceries there.
 I also feel like it tends to be cheaper than the other ones.
 But still, I have all three of them on my phone and tend to use them whenever I do not feel like cooking or going anywhere.
 Especially when you have been walking around the city the whole day and just want to stay in during the evening, these apps will be super helpful.

 These apps are a must for everyone coming to Spain.
 Even though public transport is quite amazing here, especially in bigger cities like Madrid and Barcelona you might need to take a cab at some point.
 So those are the three apps I usually use in Madrid.
-My favourite is cabify, because it is usually the cheapest and the waiting times are not that long.
+My favorite is Cabify, because it is usually the cheapest and the waiting times are not that long.
 Uber is great, too, but be aware that there is no uber in Barcelona.
 So make sure you have the other ones installed as well when you are there.

 Local Apps for Public Transport